BF528/project-3-glass-bottom-boat/README.md

 ### analyst_pt1.R
 This script performs limma for each of the samples, produces scatter plots and histograms of fold changes vs nominal P-values.

+### analyst_pt2.2.R
+This scrip performs concordance analyses and bar plot of all concordance analyses.

 ## Programmer Files

 ### Part3Code.R